TMShumway/EventTrackerProject/README.md

 ### Specific Technology Implementations

+* Used Angular Models, Components, and Services to build front end
 * Asynchronous requests to Java Backend via XMLHttpRequests
 * Dynamic construction of HTML elements to update front end in real-time
 * POST, PUT, GET, and DELETE requests sent via XMLHttpRequests